moddio/moddio-docs/using-scripts/entity-types/unit.md

 ![Upload from computer prompt](img/unit/computer_prompt.png)

 As an easy example, to upload a new image for "Homie", click on the `Upload` button and select the file from your local folders.
 Let's just use an image -- not a sprite sheet -- so we will leave the `Column Count` and `Row Count` options set to the default, 1.

-Cellsheets or "Sprite sheets" are more complex than this overview, but information about how to use them can be found here **[link to cellsheet setting tutorial page]**.

 When the image file is selected, the text area will display its file name to the left of the `Upload`  button.
 The last thing to do is click `Submit`.
 Then the **General** tab will appear as it did when we changed the sprite to "Robot", but it will show the image you uploaded instead.